zramsay/eris-cli/docs/tutorials/getting-started.md

 (For those that do not know what is happening in that bash line: `cat` is used to "print the file" and "pipe" it into the second command; `grep` is a finder tool which will find the line which has the right name we want to use; the `cut` says split the line at the `,` and give me the first field).

-Note that `eris:package_manager` can override the account which is used in any single job and/or, `eris:package_manager` can set a default `account` job which will establish a default account within the yaml.
+Note that `eris:jobs` can override the account which is used in any single job and/or, `eris:jobs` can set a default `account` job which will establish a default account within the yaml.
 We find setting the default account within the yaml to usually be counter-productive because others will not be able to easily use your yaml unless they have the same keys in their `eris-keys` (which we **never** recommend).
-For more on using accounts [please see the jobs specification](/docs/documentation/pm/latest/jobs_specification/).
+For more on using accounts [please see the jobs specification](TODO cc @Vor0220).

 Since we have a deployed contract on a running chain, please do take a look at the available options for eris contracts with: